Medscape Editor's Key Notes:

 Apparently, Dr. C's office was transitioning to electronic records at that time, and the first day's H&P was the only record relating to the patient's care by Dr. C that was placed into the office's new electronic record.
 That electronic record was produced in the course of a copy-service request for the patient's chart made by the plaintiff's attorney prior to litigation.
 Dr. C resolved the litigation with the patient informally.

 Risk managers advise that when transitioning to electronic records, both systems should be maintained until the new system is fully functional.
 Also, a special implementation team should oversee everything that is going on for at least a 2-week period.
 And, of course, special care needs to be taken during the transition to make sure that no particular entry gets orphaned.

 This case comes from the "Case of the Month" column featured in the member newsletter published by the Cooperative of American Physicians, Inc. The article was originally titled "Transition Danger When Converting to Electronic Records."

 This case comes from Medicine on Trial, originally published by Cooperative of American Physicians, Inc., to provide risk management lessons from litigated case histories.

 Cite this: Gordon T. Ownby.
-Malpractice Case: Watch Out for Drug Interactions and Overuse - Medscape - Aug 21, 2019.
+Malpractice Case: Dangers When Transitioning to Electronic Records - Medscape - Jul 23, 2019.